Early access is openJoin the list

 Hb: 145–165 g/L (men)

 The clinical range defines what is considered medically “normal” — broad enough to cover 95% of the population.
 The performance range reflects where research and clinical experience suggest most people feel and function at their best.
+A result in either range suggests typical status and is not a diagnosis; any individual reading should be interpreted by a qualified clinician.

-Why FBC matters for performance
+Why it matters

 For active men, the FBC is the single most informative baseline test.
 Haemoglobin directly determines your VO₂ max ceiling — research shows total haemoglobin mass is roughly 15% higher in endurance-trained athletes than untrained individuals, and even a small drop from iron-deficiency anaemia can slash exercise capacity before you notice symptoms.
 Your white cell differential flags overtraining: a persistently low lymphocyte count or inverted neutrophil-to-lymphocyte ratio can signal immune suppression from excessive training load.
 MCV and MCH catch early B12 or folate deficiency (macrocytic anaemia) or iron deficiency (microcytic anaemia) months before you feel fatigued — the red cell indices shift before haemoglobin drops.
 Platelet count matters for recovery: low platelets impair wound healing and bruising, while a reactive high count can follow intense inflammation.